The Essential Guide to Creating a Service Catalog

 For instance, you may want all users to have the ability to request a computer accessory (such as a headset), but want to keep the pricier items only within the reach of management.

 Once you’ve identified your users or customers, you need to segment them in groups.
-InvGate Service Desk can help in this process.
+InvGate Service Management can help in this process.
 The tool enables you to divide users according to their roles, locations, and more.

 3. Create fulfillment departments, teams, and subteams